Alex Sitaras– Creator, Editor-in-Chief & Critic

 Ben McDonald– Critic

-An avid movie watcher his whole life, Ben McDonald began his journey into film critique in high school with a paper on the music in Stanley Kubrick films.
+An avid movie watcher his whole life, Ben began his journey into film critique in high school with a paper on the music in Stanley Kubrick films.
 Enrolling in university cinema study courses has only increased his passion to watch and analyze as many movies as possible.
 What continues to draw Ben to film is the power it holds to evoke such a wide spectrum of emotion and thought.
 His favorite films include The Conversation, Come and See, Alien, and Whiplash, and his favorite contemporary directors are David Fincher, Paul Thomas Anderson, and Martin McDonagh.

 Ian Floodgate– Critic